rycus86/docker-pygen/README.md

 You can also add it as the value of the `pygen.target` label or as the value of the `PYGEN_TARGET` environment variable.

+The connection to the Docker daeamon can be overridden from the default location to an alternative (for TCP for example) using the `--docker-address` flag.
+For testing (or for other reasons) the app can also run in `--one-shot` mode that generates the configuration using the template once and exits without watching for events (this also executes any actions given if the target file changes).

 The Docker image is available in three flavors:

 - `latest`: for *x86* hosts